-The Tutankhamun Exhibition is the successor to the famous 1972 London exhibition at the British Museum.
+The Tutankhamun Exhibition was created in 1987 in the footsteps of the famous 1972 London exhibition at the British Museum.
 However, because the Exhibition uses unique, accurate and perfect facsimiles of the king's treasures, it has been possible to recreate the ante-chamber and burial chamber of the tomb exactly as it was when it was discovered by Howard Carter in 1922; thus capturing a moment in time forever.
 The Tutankhamun Exhibition is a permanent exhibition situated in the centre of Dorchester, the county town of Dorset.
-The Exhibition has a thriving schools programme.

 The Exhibition starts with a wealth of information on various aspects of Ancient Egypt including the Rosetta Stone and Mummification; the historical & political background to the life of Tutankhamun; and the search for, and discovery of, his tomb.
 Next is a unique recreation of Tutankhamun's mummy.
 The body has been replicated using special techniques to exactly re-create the original, which now lies out of sight in the sarcophagus in Tutankhamun's tomb in the Valley of the Kings.

 The reconstruction of the Ante-Chamber is filled with its treasures just as it was in 1922 and even the pleasant odours of the unguents & oils have been reproduced.
 The Burial Chamber depicts the coffins being raised from the sarcophagus and offers school pupils an unparalleled experience.
 These unique factors have made The Tutankhamun Exhibition famous in its own right.
-It has been extensively featured on numerous national and international television programmes including a five part documentary on Tutankhamun by the BBC - The Face of Tutankhamun, and on special school programmes, such as Landmarks and the Eureka series.
+It has been extensively featured on numerous national and international television programmes.

-A free worksheet is available for children on arrival.
+A free funsheet/worksheet is available on arrival.
 There are two levels, and samples are available on request.
 Feel free to copy and/or alter the worksheet.

 The Tutankhamun Exhibition is in the centre of Dorchester, Dorset's county town, in High West Street.
 It is pedestrian signposted from major car parks.
 We are 200 metres from the coach/car park at the 'Top of Town' roundabout.
 Coaches cannot stop outside the Exhibition.